raspiblitz/raspiblitz/alternative.platforms/Proxmox/README.md

 ## Create Debian VM

 We install Raspiblitz on a fresh Debian machine.
 Therefore we have to download the ISO file from Debian first.
-Here just choose the right processor architecture: (For me it is amd64)
+Here make sure to select same version of Debian (currently "**Bookworm**") as Raspiblitz is based on and to choose the right processor architecture: (For me it is amd64)

 [https://www.debian.org/distrib/netinst](https://www.debian.org/distrib/netinst)